CyrilJl/TimeFiller/README.md

 ## Why this package?

 While there are other Python packages for similar tasks, this one is lightweight with a straightforward and simple API.
-Currently, its speed may be a limitation for large datasets, but it can still be quite useful in many cases.

 ## Basic Usage